epfl-sti/wordpress.theme/README.md

 ### SCSS basics

 The `/css/theme.css` and its minified little brother `/css/theme.min.css` file(s) provides most of the styles.
 It is composed of five different SCSS sets and one variable file at `/sass/theme.scss`.
 Read the comments there for a quick orientation session.
 Add your designs to /sass/theme/_theme.scss` and your variables to `/sass/theme/_theme_variables.scss`.
+The `/css/theme.css` and its minified little brother `/css/theme.min.css` file(s) provides most of the styles.
+It is composed of five different SCSS sets and one variable file at `/sass/theme.scss`.
+Read the comments there for a quick orientation session.
+Add your designs to `/sass/theme/_theme.scss` and your variables to `/sass/theme/_theme_variables.scss`.

 # Licenses & Credits